Specialty|Minimally Invasive

 Are the results permanent?
 Will it recur?

-Results are typically long-lasting and stable, with a very low recurrence rate.
+Results are typically long-lasting and stable, with recurrence rarely seen on long-term follow-up.
 Once apocrine glands are physically removed, they do not regenerate.
-Dr. Liu maintains a "Clean First" principle with over 90% removal rate.
-In his 15 years of clinical follow-up, no recurrence has been documented among patients who underwent this surgery.
+Dr. Liu maintains a "Clean First" principle with a high clearance rate.
+In his 15 years of clinical follow-up, recurrence is rarely seen among patients who underwent this surgery.

 How can I tell if I have areola odor?